-- 1. Our vacation leave and statutory holidays are similar to those provided to employees in the public service.
-2006 reflects one less statutory holiday (Easter) for the period. - 2.
-2004 was not a representative year for the Office.
-The "flu bug" and staff needing to care for gravely ill parents significantly affected our Office. - 3.
-Time spent on audits increased during 2006 due to special investigations and additional audits not known when time allocation was originally planned.
+- Our vacation leave and statutory holidays are similar to those provided to employees in the public service.
+2006 reflects one less statutory holiday (Easter) for the period.
+2007 reflects one more statutory holiday (Family Day) for the period.
+2008 reflects two more statutory holidays (Easter and Family Day) for the period. - 2.
+Time spent on audits increased during 2006 and 2007 due to special investigations and additional audits not known when time allocation was originally planned.
 As a result, some management and specialist training was deferred.

-We have audited the Schedule of Performance Information for Five Performance Indicators of the Office of the Provincial Auditor reporting management's progress in achieving its stated objectives and performance targets for the year ended March 31, 2006, which is prepared in accordance with the reporting principles set out on page 63.
+We have audited the Schedule of Performance Information for Five Performance Indicators of the Office of the Provincial Auditor reporting management's progress in achieving its stated objectives and performance targets for the year ended March 31, 2007, which is prepared in accordance with the reporting principles set out on page 63.
 The Schedule is the responsibility of the Office of the Provincial Auditor.
 Our responsibility is to express an opinion on the Schedule based on our audit.